 All network communications in the Sudo system use transport level encryption.
-This includes HTTPS communications between MySudo and the Sudo Platform:
+This includes HTTPS communications between MySudo and Sudo Platform:

-- Initial app registration
+Initial app registration

-- Sending and receiving Sudo-to-Sudo and Sudo-to-NonSudo communications
+Sending and receiving Sudo-to-Sudo and Sudo-to-nonSudo communications

-- Receiving notifications from the mobile device platform
+Receiving notifications from the mobile device platform.

-- Telephony services for Sudo-to-NonSudo communications.
+Telephony services for Sudo-to-nonSudo communications

-Email services for Sudo-to-NonSudo email
+Email services for Sudo-to-nonSudo email

-Sudo-to-NonSudo communications (SMS/MMS or voice calling with non-Sudo phone numbers and email with non-Sudo email addresses) pass through the regular telecommunications networks.
-Those messages are not encrypted end-to-end by MySudo, may be visible to third parties and susceptible to monitoring beyond the control of the Sudo Platform.
+Sudo-to-nonSudo communications (SMS/MMS or voice calling with non-Sudo phone numbers and email with non-Sudo email addresses) pass through the regular telecommunications networks.
+Those messages are not encrypted end-to-end by MySudo, and may be visible to third parties and susceptible to monitoring beyond the control of Sudo Platform.

 *A third party is an entity other than MySudo user, their device and Anonyome Labs.
 Anonyome Labs has no control over third party security and privacy policies.